1. Writing a Subject Line That Gets Opened

 - Name: Use their first name naturally.

-- Table Number: For seated events, include their assigned table number in confirmation and reminder emails.
+- Table Number or Attending Sessions: If your planning allows it: For seated events, include their assigned table number in confirmation and reminder emails.
+If the attendee registered for sessions, mention them in the reminder email.

 - Dietary Requirements: Repeat their specific food requirements in the confirmation to show you’ve listened.

-Pro Tip: To manage guest flow and capacity, assign a suggested check-in time for each group of guests.
+Pro Tip: To manage guest flow and capacity for larger events, assign a suggested check-in time for each group of guests.
 Adding this to your reminders helps prevent queues at the door.

 4. Deliverability: Managing Soft & Hard Bounces

-High bounce rates are more than a technical nuisance — they are a threat to your sender reputation.
+High bounce rates are a threat to your sender reputation.
 Sustained bounce rates above roughly 2% signal to providers like Gmail and Outlook that your list is poorly maintained, which damages your reputation and pushes more of your mail toward the spam folder.

 Hard Bounces (Permanent Failures)